floydspace/dynamodb-migrations-tool/docs/README.md

 The manuals will show all the flags and options which are available for the respective tasks.
 If you find yourself in a situation where you always define certain flags in order to make the CLI compliant to your project, you can move those definitions also into a file called `.dynamitrc`.
-The file will get `require`d if available and can therefore be either a JSON file or a Node.JS script that exports a hash.
-You can also use the `--options-path` option to declare a path to another configuration file.
+The file will get `require`d if available and can therefore be either a JSON file, YAML or a Node.JS script that exports a hash.

 ### Example for a Node.JS script